Looking for small studio apartment ideas to make your place feel spacious? Check out this design that’s perfect for adulting millennials!

 - Layer in natural and artificial lighting

-It is worth living in a studio apartment if you’re just starting out, need an affordable rental, or are living alone.
-The beauty of these spaces is they force you to be intentional with every piece you add in.
+A studio apartment is worth it if you’re just starting out, need an affordable rental, or are living alone.
+The beauty of these spaces is they force you to be intentional with every piece you add.

-There’s no room for hoarding when your live in a small space.
+There’s no room for hoarding when you live in a small space.
 You’ll also save on heating, electricity, and cooling costs because of the smaller square footage.

 How do I make my small studio look good?

 To make your studio apartment look good you’ll want to incorporate the basic design principles.
 The first step when designing any space is to measure and create a floor plan.

 Once your measurements are in the next step is to create your furniture layout.
 After this is done find 3 images of how you want your space to look and feel.

 Instagram, Pinterest, and Google are all great resources for inspiration for the vibe you’re after.
 Once you have this find a piece to use as your jumping-off point.

 This can be a rug, artwork, or pillows to create the color palette.
 Neutrals are great for smaller spaces because it keeps them light and airy.

 You can layer in a pop color or metallics for added interest.
 After you have the color palette choose the largest piece of furniture.